Girl from Gaza

 Child Protection

-In Gaza and the West Bank, we have supported over 500 children who have been separated from their families or orphaned.
-In the West Bank, we continue to work with local partners to provide mental health support and child protection services, ensuring children receive the best immediate and long-term care.
+In the West Bank, we work with local partners to provide mental health support and child protection services, ensuring children receive the best immediate and long-term care.
+In Gaza, we also support children who have been separated from their families or orphaned.

 Education